dwainscheeren/dwains-lovelace-dashboard/docs/index.md

 #### Donation list

-Many thanks to the people who donated.
+Many thanks to the people who donated, I really appreciate it!
 I love transparency so I will place all donations on this page.

+> @Klumpke — Hard work should be rewarded.
+Great theme that I use every day!

+> @Mase iirc — I didn‘t know that you can make such a good looking setup in HA.
+Thanks for such an advanced, yet simple to install theme.

 > @Warwick Jaensch — For great work on Dwains Theme!